 Learn to knit!
 In this enrichment you will learn to cast on, knit, cast off and sew pieces together.
 If you pick these skills up quickly you can move on to learning knitting skills such as purl, knitting with multiple colours and following a pattern.
 We will make large squares that we will sew together to create blankets which we donate to a local charity for homeless people.

-Our LGBTQIA+ enrichment allows you to research and raise awareness of key LGBTQIA+ issues and figures.
+Our LGBTQIA+ enrichment allows you to research, celebrate and raise awareness of key LGBTQIA+ issues and people.
 You will also create a mixed media display celebrating the LQBTQIA+ community and this will be displayed in our Achievement Centre in college.
 You will also plan a charity event to raise money for The Albert Kennedy Trust which supports young LGBTQIA+ people who are facing or experiencing homelessness or living in a hostile environment.
 This enrichment would be suitable for those intending to go into the following careers: health and social care; teaching; law; social work; housing; welfare rights; HR management; youth/community work; or anyone wanting to support inclusivity!

 Photography skills for beginners.
 Learn how to take pictures from different angles and edit these using Photoshop Lightroom.
 This will enhance your creativity, attention to detail and strong team working skills.
 You will focus on cleaning-up shots, making shots black and white and clean up shots with the spot healing brush.
 At the end of the course, you will create a portfolio of the images you have taken and edited.